 I can’t imagine going back to heavily angled, blunt edged trowels after getting one of these in my hands -unless it was a really bad hori hori, which I have come across.
 I have large hands, so many designs with excessive notches and rivets intended for providing the perfect grip are terrible for me.
 The notches often ware on my hands, causing blisters in short order.

-My favorite hori hori (the first one pictured in this post -also the one I used in the videos.
+My favorite hori hori (the first one pictured in this post.
 Link for this model at the end of this post) is in fact one my sister bought for my mother as a Christmas present.
 When I went to get one myself, I found it had sold out across the internet so far as we could find; so my mother just gave hers to me as a re-gift.

 It has straight edges, and is large enough my hand doesn’t rub on the ends as I work.
 The open front and back of the handle allow me to pinch lightly with my thumb and index finger, swirling it from upward to downward position in one easy motion.
 Aside from looking slick as heck, this is a most efficient method of use.